lrvm98/UCan-Attention/README.md

 ### Model Overview

 The source files are located in `src` folder.
-The models are described in `model_definition.py`
+The models are described in `model_definition.py`.

+The images above are related to macro archiecture, attention network, restorarion nertowrk and the Attention and Context Aggregation Block (ACAB).

 <p float="left">
   <img src="/images/solution/arquitetura.png"/>